 4. Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?

-3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.
-0 There is no website.
-Score explanation: Einstein has a website for the Office of Energy and Sustainability, but it does not include adequate information about resources or research related to health and the environment.
+- There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities. - There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive. - The institution has an Office of Sustainability website that includes some resources related to health and the environment. - 0 There is no website.